Wei-Tsung/Kaggle---TensorFlow-Help-Protect-the-Great-Barrier-Reef/README.md

 ### Dataset includes train.csv and test.csv :

 - video_id - ID number of the video the image was part of.
 The video ids are not meaningfully ordered.
 - video_frame - The frame number of the image within the video.
 Expect to see occasional gaps in the frame number from when the diver surfaced.
 - sequence - ID of a gap-free subset of a given video.
 The sequence ids are not meaningfully ordered.
 - sequence_frame - The frame number within a given sequence.
-- image_id -ID code for the image, in the format '{video_id}-{video_frame}'
+- image_id - ID code for the image, in the format '{video_id}-{video_frame}'
 - annotations - The bounding boxes of any starfish detections in a string format that can be evaluated directly with Python.
 Does not use the same format as the predictions you will submit.
 Not available in test.csv.
 A bounding box is described by the pixel coordinate (x_min, y_min) of its upper left corner within the image together with its width and height in pixels.